How Draining Your Pool Properly Can Protect Your Pool Deck

 Draining the pool doesn’t come to mind often.
 Learn how you can drain yours correctly and why it’s necessary.

-Why Drain the Pool
+Why Drain your Pool?

 What to Do Before Draining the Pool

+Find out from your local municipality where you should drain the pool water.
+Many towns and cities have regulations that prohibit people from discharging water into storm drains.
 Consider the levels of groundwater in your area.
 A high water table can cause an in-ground pool to flood on the ground.
 If the level of groundwater is high, it’s advisable for you to drain the pool partially.

 Do you have a fiberglass or vinyl liner pool?
 Don’t drain it completely.
 Otherwise, you’ll damage the integrity of your pool.
 Both types may eventually form cracks or bow.
 The best thing to do is to drain these pools partially (up to a one-third of the way).
+If you’re not sure of how to drain the swimming pool safely, contact a trusted local pool repair company to assess the situation.

 How to Drain Your Pool